aakarsh-koppula/Simple-Programming-language-in-Ruby/ReadMe.md

 This is an implemention of a so-called Simple Programming Language Interpreter or SPLI in Ruby, whose purpose is to execute programs written in the Simple Programming Language (SPL).
-SPL has a small set of instructions (a few simple statements and control structures), but uses an awkward postx notation for its syntax (i.e., operands rst, operator last).
+SPL has a small set of instructions (a few simple statements and control structures), but uses an awkward postfix notation for its syntax (i.e., operands first, operator last).

 SPL has just two data structures, integer numbers and linked lists.
 Linked list elements can be integers or linked lists themselves. identifiers must be declared before they are used, but are not typed